xero/bash-bible/README.md

     - https://lab.x-e.ro/bash-bible
 ---

-# Pure Bash Bible
+# Bash Bible

 `{reference,survival}` guide to scripting in the bash shell

 ## History

 I do a lot of shell scripting, both personally and professionally.
 I've cited the, now defunct, original [Pure Bash Bible](https://github.com/dylanaraps/pure-bash-bible) a lot.
 But wished it had more general reference and tutorial type content.
 The author/maintainer [rage quit the internet](https://github.com/dylanaraps/dylanaraps/commit/811599cc564418e242f23a11082299323e7f62f8), and I was worried he might delete the original repo.
 So as opposed to forking, I've just continued committing on the existing repo history to [credit all the original authors](https://github.com/xero/bash-bible/graphs/contributors).
+I also wanted to learn more about Github Pages and jekyll theme development.

 ## Hacking